 If you have trouble installing any of these programs, please let us know and we will help with the installation.

 It would also be beneficial for the laptop to have Microsoft Office (with at least Word, Excel, and Powerpoint) installed.
-We generally use Google Drive in the classroom, but having a high quality alternative is a good idea.
+We generally use Google Drive in the classroom, but having an alternative is a good idea.

 In order to prepare for any accidental damage that your child might cause to another child’s computer, we recommend that each family look into getting “Third Party Liability Insurance” (第三者賠償責任保険).
 Most home, car, and life insurance policies come with this insurance as an extra (usually very inexpensive) option.
 We highly recommend that parents consider activating this option in their own policy.